-Atopic dermatitis is a long-term (chronic) skin disorder that involves scaly and itchy rashes.
+Atopic dermatitis is a long-term (chronic) skin disorder that causes scaly and itchy rashes.
 It's also called eczema.
 The condition is due to a hypersensitive skin reaction that is similar to an allergy.
+It may also be caused by defects in certain proteins in the surface of the skin.
 This leads to ongoing inflammation of the skin.

 Atopic dermatitis is most common in infants and children.
 It may start as early as age 2 to 6 months.
-Many people outgrow it by early adulthood.
+Many children outgrow it by early adulthood.

 Help for Itching and Scratching

 Severe itching is common.
 Itching may start even before the rash appears.
-Atopic dermatitis is often called the "itch that rashes" because the itching starts, and then the skin rash follows as a result of scratching.
+Atopic dermatitis is often called the "itch that rashes" because the itching starts, and then the skin rash follows, sometimes partly as a result of scratching.

 To help your child avoid scratching:

-- Use a moisturizer, topical steroid cream, or other medicine the child's provider prescribes.
+- Use a moisturizer, topical steroid cream, barrier repair cream, or other medicine the child's provider prescribes.